6 Tips to ensure proper epoxy floor coating maintenance

 • Repair the damaged area using the original coating material, per the instructions

-5. Stay on Top of Stain Prevention & Removal
+5. Stay on top of Stain prevention and removal

 If stains occur on your epoxy floor coating, begin your removal process with a mild solution and move on to more powerful removers until the stain disappears.
 Always be sure to wear rubber gloves and proper eye protection when working with any chemicals.